Rival420/DonWatcher/README.md

 # Donwatcher Installation & Quick Start

-Follow these steps to get Donwatch up and running on your local machine.
+Follow these steps to get Donwatcher up and running on your local machine.

 ---